-Senate Education Task Force: Senate Finance Subcommittee meetings held during the interim to explore the total cost of K-12 education and gather recommendations for the upcoming legislative session; and,
+Senate Education Task Force: Senate Finance Subcommittee meetings held during the interim to explore the total cost of K-12 education and gather recommendations for the upcoming legislative session.
+The Senate is currently considering the Governor's range of educational reforms and enhancements.

 Alaska LNG Gasline: